cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/network/CloudletSendTask.rst

 addPacket
 ^^^^^^^^^

-.. java:method:: public VmPacket addPacket(Cloudlet destinationCloudlet, long dataLength)
+.. java:method:: public VmPacket addPacket(Cloudlet destinationCloudlet, long bytes)
    :outertype: CloudletSendTask

-   Creates and add a packet to the list of packets to be sent to a \ :java:ref:`Cloudlet`\  that is inside a specific VM.
+   Creates and adds a packet to the list of packets to be sent to a \ :java:ref:`Cloudlet`\  that is inside a specific VM.

    :param destinationCloudlet: destination cloudlet to send packets to
-   :param dataLength: the number of data bytes of the packet to create
+   :param bytes: the number of data bytes of the packet to create
    :throws IllegalArgumentException: when the source or destination Cloudlet doesn't have an assigned VM
    :throws RuntimeException: when a NetworkCloudlet was not assigned to the Task
    :return: the created packet